BLCM/bl3mods/Apocalyptech/README.md

   playthrough.
 Known issues, so far:
   - The third Typhon log in Meridian Outskirts doesn't seem to want to show up.
+- `all_weapons_can_anoint.txt` - A number of weapons in the game can't ordinarily spawn with Anointments; this makes it so that they can.

 ## OP Gear Mods